greenelab/nature_news_disparities/analysis_scripts/analyze_doi_data/gender_with_bg_analysis.md

 <img src="gender_with_bg_analysis_files/figure-markdown_github/unnamed-chunk-4-1.png" width="50%" /><img src="gender_with_bg_analysis_files/figure-markdown_github/unnamed-chunk-4-2.png" width="50%" />

-## compare foreground and background
+## Compare Foreground and Background

 Now we will compare the identified quotes and cited authors from Nature News and compare the proportions of male speakers/authors against the previously shown background set of Springer articles.